Lightning-AI/torchmetrics/README.md

 You still need to enable some external integrations such as:
  - in GH setting lock the master breach - no direct push without PR
  - init Read-The-Docs (add this new project)
- - add credentials for releasing package to PyPI
  - specify license in `LICENSE` file and package init

 ## Tests / Docs notes